DavidA123777/DavidA123777/README.md

 I have experience in a wide range of technologies, including:

-- React
-- JavaScript
-- Redux
-- HTML5 and CSS3
-- C++
-- Python
+- React, Redux, HTML5, CSS3, Bootstrap, JavaScript, C++, Python
-- Bootstrap

 ## Connect with me